MUSEUM HOURS:

 - Upon arrival bring your lunches into the museum where a bin will be available for storage

-Family Stem Engagement Night at the Buffalo Museum of Science
+Family STEM Engagement Night at the Buffalo Museum of Science